codebytere/node-mac-permissions/README.md

 ## API

-If you use this API on other platforms than macOS, it will return `false` in any case.
+If you use this API on other platforms than macOS, it will return `undefined` in any case.

 ### `permissions.getAuthStatus(type)`